Testing Locally

 Before publishing, verify:

-• Error cases return appropriate error templates
+• Error cases return appropriate responses (not unhandled exceptions)

-• No sensitive data leaks into agentData
+• No sensitive data leaks into agent-visible outputs

 Debugging Tips